electronut/arduino-bluey/README.md

-# Arduino Core for Electronut labs bluey
+# Arduino Core for nRF52832 based boards from Electronut labs

+__NOTE__: The following describes mainly Bluey, but this repo contains code and tools for HackaBLE also.

 Uploading without programmer requires bootloader programmed on the board.
 The repo [electronut/bluey_serial_dfu_bootloader](https://github.com/electronut/bluey_serial_dfu_bootloader/) contains the source and precompiled hex file of the bootloader as `hex/s132_nrf52_2.0.0_softdevice.hex`.